shinhs0506/SquadSearch/README.md

   - People going

 ## **What will users be able to do with this data?**
-Users will be able to view profiles, message chat boards and other users
+Users will be able to view and update profiles, message chat boards and other users

 ## **What is some additional functionality you can add/remove based on time constraints?**